Skip to content

 Managed Kubernetes

-Frostmoln Managed Kubernetes runs RKE2 clusters on Frostmoln compute.
+Frostmoln Managed Kubernetes runs clusters on Frostmoln compute.
 You manage your workloads; the platform provisions and manages the control plane, the worker nodes, the API load balancer, and your kubeconfig.

-Pilot — access is granted per project
+Pilot — access is granted per tenant

 Create a cluster